smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 3)  The results from the dynamic SQL statement will be saved in the temporary table `##@vTableName1_TemporaryTemp` (which will be `##Sales_New_TemporaryTable` in our example).

-4)  For each column there is a `Compare` field created that will be populated with a `1` if the fields are unequal, and a `0` if they are equal.
+4)  For each column, there is a `Compare` field created that will be populated with a `1` if the fields are unequal and a `0` if they are equal.

 5)  The field `Compare_Summary` in the first column of the result set gives an overall summary if the record matches between the two tables.